cncq-kycb/MovieRecommend/Recommend/README.md

 * 购票跳转

 ---
-## Related Framework
+## Related work
-Front-end development: BootStrap and AJAX
+* Front-end development: BootStrap and AJAX

-Back-end development: Springboot and Scrapy, Mybatis for generating POJO and DAO codes
+* Back-end development: Springboot and Scrapy, Mybatis for generating POJO and DAO codes
+* Data interaction: MyJson which is defined in *cn.edu.cqu.Recommend.Utils*
+* Code generator: Mybatis generator which is defined in *cn.edu.cqu.Recommend.Utils.Generator*

 ---
 ## Environment